rossibarra/2015-shell-genomics/README.rst

   cd ..

 and type 'ls'.
-You should see shell-data.zip and data.
+You should see at least two entries, ``shell-data.zip`` and ``data``.
 Here you're using shorthand notation to go back up a directory.

 Type::